nerzh/everscale-client-ruby/README.md

    Message BOC encoded in `base64`.
   - message: String

+   Signature ID to be used in unsigned data preparing when CapSignatureWithId capability is enabled
+  - signature_id: Number<Optional>

 - #### ResultOfGetSignatureData
    Signature from the message in `hex`.
   - signature: String

-   Hash to verify the signature in `base64`.
+   Data to verify the signature in `base64`.
-  - hash: String
+  - unsigned: String

 - #### BocCacheType